swkWien/sessions/2022/gdcr/sessions_draft.md

 1. Introduce HTMLTemplate

 ## l.
-Session: Introducing Layers/Modules (maybe even Ports and Adapters)
+Session: Introducing Layers/Modules (maybe even Ports and Adapters) - Roland

 Peter: Ich sehe jetzt dass das Beispiel nicht ausreicht, weil es gibt keine Infrastruktur, so wie Roland auch schon gemeint hat.
 Printer und Teller sind nicht verbunden.
 Es gibt keinen Einstiegspunkt.
 Es ist auch zu viel Code um in allen Sprachen noch eine Main Klasse hinzuzufuegen.
 Seufz.
 Aber jetzt ist es zu spaet um noch umzulenken.
 Ich hab schon zu viel Zeit investiert. ;-)

 Are we done we decoupling?
 What else could we do?
 We have separated classes.
 What about domains?

 Task description/questions

 * Create modules (packages, folder, depending on language) for infrastructure: formatting
 * Make sure you have a layered infrastructure.
 The `ReceiptPrinter` concept is part of Sales, but the implementation to plain text is part of (command line) infrastructure.
 * (maybe to end here) Now We want a new HTML printer and at the same time try to avoid duplication.
 * Create modules (packages, folder, depending on language) for each different domain concept (aka bounded context): Stock (Catalog and Products), Sales.

 Maybe as addition  during the session if people are struggling:

 * What is the functionality we use of the Catalog?
 We are only interested in prices.
   Let's have our own interface `ProductPrices` which simplifies the usage, maybe this is a reduced version of `Catalog`.
 (This is a driven port.)
 * Create the adapter which implements `ProductPrices` and delegates to `Catalog`.
   (This is the adapter.)

 Rules to validate against (maybe Retro questions):

 * The application itself does not depend directly on any external systems, but only on ports.
 * The protocol for a port is given by the purpose of the conversation it describes.
 * For each external system there is an "adapter" that converts the API definition to the format needed by that system and vice versa.

 TODO
 - Description